Moringa

 - HIV/AIDS.
 Early research shows that taking moringa leaf powder with each meal for 6 months might increase body mass index (BMI) but does not appear to improve immune function.

-- High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
-The effect of moringa on lowering cholesterol levels is not clear.
+- High levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia).
+The effect of moringa on lowering lipid balance levels is not clear.
 Early research of poor quality shows mixed results.
 Additional research is needed.

 - Breast-feeding.
 Research regarding the effects of moringa for increasing breast milk production is mixed.
 Some early research shows that moringa increases milk production after one week of use, while other early research shows no benefit.
 It's also not clear if moringa is beneficial when used for longer periods of time.